25 Things To Do Around Madarao & Where To Stay

 Nagano is a place of mountains and abundant farmlands and in the warmer months, from around July onward, the orchards begin to fill with the years fruit – most famously peaches, grapes and apples.
 For visitors in the region at that time, enjoying the fruit of Nagano is a true delight, best enjoyed fruit-picking directly from the orchards.
 Many farms open themselves to the public with apple-picking being a popular activity, and one that can be easily arrange from Madarao, from September to November.

-18 / THE FAMOUS FOOD OF NAGANO / all year round
+18 / TRY THE FAMOUS FOOD OF NAGANO / all year round

 In addition to fruit, Nagano produces an array of delicious food.
 From apple-fed Shinshu beef to the ‘soba’ noodles of Togakushi, the region produces some of Japan’s best vegetables, fruit and meat.
 Made from fermented soybean, Nagano’s ‘miso’ is famous throughout Japan along with its ‘tsukemomo’ (pickled vegetables), served as garnish and appetizers with many dishes.
 ‘Oyaki’ (steamed or baked buns) are another simple but delicious regional treat.
 Filled with a wide variety of vegetables, including local ‘nozawana’ or tasty mushrooms, you’ll find oyaki everywhere in Nagano and definitely should try it while here.
 These are just some of the many, many delicious things available in Nagano all year round.